f5devcentral/f5-gsts-labs-ansible-cookbook/docs/class1/module3/lab05.rst

 their work because the last Task removes the monitor.
 How do you check that 1 actually changed the remote device?
 Sure, it may report changed, but did it *really* change?

-You can do this by specifying the ``—step`` argument to your Playbook.
+You can do this by specifying the ``—-step`` argument to your Playbook.

   ::

-   $ ansible-playbook -i inventory/hosts site.yaml --step
+   $ ansible-playbook -i inventory/hosts playbooks/site.yaml --step

 The Play will run, but will Ansible will prompt you to either do the Task, Skip the Task, or Continue on with all Tasks.